 In particular, Birch Hill targets companies that are at an inflection point in their development or are undergoing a significant transition, such as succession in ownership or change in senior management.
 Birch Hill typically seeks to be the controlling shareholder in its portfolio companies and, for each investment, will exercise significant influence through positions on the boards of directors as well as via structural and governance rights.

 Since inception, Birch Hill has developed a reputation as a preferred partner within the Canadian business community.
 It is an active and constructive partner with top management teams and works together with management to implement strategic, financial and governance initiatives that create significant value.
 Additionally, Birch Hill leverages portfolio companies conservatively, allowing them to take on increased operational risks to achieve their aggressive growth targets.

-Birch Hill is a long-term private equity investor consistent with the long term nature and structure of the Funds that Birch Hill manages on behalf of its investors.
-Birch Hill is committed to encouraging the companies in its portfolio to adopt policies and practices that enhance long-term corporate financial performance.
+Birch Hill is a long-term private equity investor consistent with the nature and structure of the funds that we manage on behalf of our investors.
+Birch Hill is committed to encouraging the companies in our portfolio to adopt policies and practices that enhance long-term corporate financial performance.

-- The overriding duty of Birch Hill, consistent with its mandate, is to maximize investment returns without undue risk of loss;
+- The overriding duty of Birch Hill, consistent with our mandate, is to maximize investment returns without undue risk of loss.

 - Employees, customers, suppliers, governments and the community at large have a vested interest in positive corporate conduct and long-term business performance.

 In making investment decisions and managing our portfolio of companies, we strive to be both principled and pragmatic, taking into account industry norms, corporate performance, competitive issues, regulatory requirements and other factors necessary to put specific issues into a fair and practical context.